-Nicole George MBACP, MSc psychology, MA, PG Dip Counselling,
+Nicole George MBACP, MA, MSc Psychological Counselling, MSc Psychology, MBPS

 My therapeutic approach is collaborative and pluralistic.
-Depending on each client’s particular situation, an experience of therapy is jointly created that aims to help the person get closer to their unique potential and desired life outcomes.
+These means I don't adhere to one particular method or technique of therapy delivery.
+Depending on your particular situation, an experience of therapy is jointly created that aims to help you get closer to your unique potential and desired life outcomes.
 This way of working is informed by humanistic principles and ideas from a broad range of philosophical and psychotherapeutic disciplines.
-These include psychodynamic theory and third wave cognitive-behavioural techniques that are pluralistically adapted to meet the needs of each individual client.
+These include psychodynamic theory and third wave cognitive-behavioural techniques that are adapted to meet your needs at this point in your life.

 Training, qualifications & experience

-I have a post-graduate diploma in psychodynamic counselling (PG-Dip Counselling) (University of Sussex).
-I have worked for a number of years as an addiction treatment therapist for the Priory Group.
-I also have an MSc in psychology.
+I have an MSc in Psychological Counselling, an MSc in Psychology and a post-graduate diploma in psychodynamic counselling (PG-Dip Counselling) (University of Sussex).
+I worked for a number of years as an addiction treatment therapist for the Priory Group.
 My work in the NHS has included neuropsychiatry (2.5 years), health psychology (1 year) and working with the Voices Clinic (2 years).
 I have also held a full time post working for the NHS Veterans' Treatment, Liaison and Intervention Service (TILS).

 British Association for Counselling & Psychotherapy